Guide to Refinancing Private Student Loans

 Prepare Your Financial Information

-To provide a quote, most lenders will need some personal financial information, such as your total student loan debt, income, cost of housing, and an estimate of your credit score.
+To provide a rate quote for you, most lenders will need some personal financial information, such as your total student loan debt, income, and an estimate of your credit score.

 Check Rates With Multiple Lenders

-Private lenders set their own rates and terms, so it’s important to shop around.
+When it comes to student loan refinancing rates, private lenders set their own rates and terms.
+That means it’s important to shop around.
 In addition to getting a rate estimate (which involves a soft credit check that shouldn’t affect your credit score), you’ll want to ask about any other fees (such as an origination fee), if there’s a prepayment penalty, and if they have any deferment or forbearance programs.

 Choose a Lender and Apply